Skip to content

 • A user must have at least one role in an account (account membership) and at least one role in a team (team membership).
 A user without a role in a team is not part of that team.

-• To manage a user’s role at the account level, you need the right called account_membership.manage.
+• To manage a user’s role at the account level, you need the account_membership.manage right.

-• To manage team memberships, the right called team_membership.manage is required.
+• To manage team memberships, the team_membership.manage right is required.

 Creating or Importing Roles

-• We recommended importing predefined roles using our templates.
-We try settings those up in a way to handle most frequent use cases.
-Our templates get extended frequently.
+• We recommend importing predefined roles using our templates.
+We aim to design these templates to cover the most common use cases.
+Our templates are updated regularly.

-• When creating a custom role, you select the scope (account, chat, or team) and then assign rights.
-Note that by default a custom role has no rights to prevent accidental misuse or unauthorized access.
+• When creating a custom role, select the area (account, chat, or team) and then assign rights.
+Note that a custom role has no rights by default to prevent accidental misuse or unauthorized access.

 FAQs